PharmGKB/pgkb-pathvisio-plugin/README.md

 This contains everything needed to build the PGKB PathVisio plugin and create the PGKB PathVisio distribution.

-We are relying on a custom build of PathVisio 2.0.11 which adds `PathwayElementEvent.getProperty()`.
+We are relying on a [fork of PathVisio 2.0.11](https://github.com/PharmGKB/pathvisio2).
+The primary change is the addition of `PathwayElementEvent.getProperty()`.
 This is critical for us to support what we're doing with the `PropertyDisplayManager` (i.e. the right info panel).